Gluten Free Donut Holes (Baked)

 • Preheat oven to 350 degrees.
 Grease a 24-count mini muffin pan with non-stick cooking spray.

-• In a medium bowl, whisk together the gluten free flour, baking powder, baking soda, salt, and cinnamon.
+• In a medium bowl, whisk together the gluten free flour blend, baking powder, baking soda, salt, and cinnamon.
 Set aside.

 • In a large mixing bowl, use an electric hand mixer to cream together the butter and sugar until light and fluffy (3-4 minutes).